-If any company is going to feel the shock of falling U.S. auto sales head on, it's going to be Group 1 Automotive.
+If any company is bracing for the shock of falling U.S. auto sales, it's got to be to be Group 1 Automotive.
 The company owns and operates 186 auto dealerships along with 242 franchises and 49 collision centers, mostly in the U.S. and U.K.

-The company provided a business update on Wednesday and the outlook for the industry was ugly, to say the least.
+And on Wednesday, the company provided a business update: the outlook for the industry was catastrophic, to say the least.

 As a result of the coronavirus lockdown and beginning on March 6, the company said that overall U.S. vehicle sales volumes began to significantly decrease, and are currently down 50-70 percent from normal expected March volumes.
 Additionally, the company said that based on discussions with its OEM partners, this sales decline is consistent with that experienced by other dealers.